 Tickets are available online from the Dutch FA (KNVB) – the big games do sell out so buy your tickets well in advance.
 You could consider getting tickets for friendly matches – these are not so popular and are cheaper – priced from around €30.

-During the football season you may be able to watch Ajax in daily training for free.
-The training pitch (at the De Toekomst sport complex) is found by walking a few hundred metres west past the Ziggo Dome, over the foot bridge and across the car park.
-Training sessions normally start at 1030, lasting 90 minutes – note, some sessions are closed to the public.
+De Toekomst is Ajax’s training complex and can be found by walking a few hundred metres west past the Ziggo Dome, over the foot bridge and across the car park.

 The area around the ArenA also contains a multiscreen Pathé cinema complex, the AFAS Live and Ziggo Dome (concert halls), the Woonmall Villa Arena (furniture mall) and a number of large stores such as Decathlon / Perry Sport (sporting goods), Prenatal (baby gear) and MediaMarkt (big electronic retailer).

 There is an official Ajax Fan Shop selling club merchandise at the stadium (Arena Boulevard 1-3).

-Convenient hotels for the Bijlmer ArenA area are: Jaz Amsterdam, Hampton by Hilton (these 2 are closest to the stadium) and not far away at all are the Holiday Inn ArenA Towers, Holiday Inn Express ArenA Towers (adjacent) and the Courtyard by Marriott
+Convenient hotels for the Bijlmer ArenA area are: Jaz Amsterdam, Hampton by Hilton (these 2 are closest to the stadium) and not far away at all are the Holiday Inn ArenA Towers, Holiday Inn Express ArenA Towers and the Courtyard by Marriott

 Johan Cruijff ArenA Stadium Tours Essential Info